FALLfield/MPU/Y2S2/Obejct Oriented Technology/notes.md

     - It profuces systems that are built on stable intermediate forms, which are more resilient to change
     - It appeals to the workings of human cognition

+## Chapter2

+- Stateful and Stateless objects

+  - Stateful objects for individual user
+    - Multiple instances
+  - Stateless objects for all users
+    - Unique instance

+- Aggregation
+  - If a class has an entity reference, it is known as Aggregation -
+- Aggregation
+  - If a class has an entity reference, it is known as Aggregation